CZERTAINLY/CZERTAINLY-Documentation/docs/12-connectors/30-available-connectors.md

 # Available Connectors

 `Connectors` can be developed by anyone.
-There may be number of `Connectors` driven by the community and also `Connecots` developed for some specific purpose and use case.
+There may be number of `Connectors` driven by the community and also `Connectors` developed for some specific purpose and use case.

 Discover more information on [CZERTAINLY GitHub](https://github.com/3KeyCompany/CZERTAINLY) pages.